“Valuing Businesses is part art and part science”

 Earning based approach to valuation uses the earnings or profits of the Company to drive the business valuation.
 The following two standard methods are used under-earning based valuation approach:

-P/E method – P/E or price earning method is an uncomplicated elementary method of business valuation.
-Under this approach, you can calculate the P/E ratio of a similar company traded in the stock exchange and apply the same proportion to your Company’s earnings.
+P/E method – P/E or price-earning is an uncomplicated elementary business valuation method.
+Under this approach, you can calculate the P/E ratio of a similar company traded on the stock exchange and apply the same proportion to your Company’s earnings.

 Cashflow Based Methods